 - Number of people in the camping party: total number

 - Organization Represented: for example - Boy Scout Tr # 0000

 - Intended Campsite Locations: for example - 6/1/07 Put-in Long Lk Marina -- Camp on North shore.
 6/2/07 Camp vicinity of Raquette Falls.
 6/3/07 Take-out at Axton Landing.

 Remember: Camping permits are ONLY permits to camp---they are NOT reservations for any particular site.

 Group Leader: You will be responsible for obtaining the necessary camping permit for your group from the ranger covering the area where your trip begins.
 Any group of >9 needs a permit.
 Maximum camping group varies from 8-12.
 If your trip divides into subgroups they must camp at least a mile apart.
-If you are using our guide then the guide can obtain the permit.
 We recommend day travel group sizes correspond to the camping group maximums (or less).

 Emergencies: While you are in the woods the phone number for reporting an emergency is 518-891-0235.
 This is also a good number to leave with people at home for an emergency contact number while you are paddling.
 IF you are renting gear or using SRCO Services, we ask you to use our phone number as well.